kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 This feature only requires the target cluster has enabled The OpenAPIV3 feature.

 OpenAPIV3 is Beta as of Kubernetes 1.24.
+Thus every version of Kubernetes within skew should be reasonably expected to have the feature on, unless it has been explicitly disabled.

-This feature should not be on-by-default until it is GA.
+This feature should not be on-by-default without an automatic fallback until OpenAPIV3 is GA.

-Users of the `--output` flag who attempt to use it against a cluster for which OpenAPI v3 is not enabled will be shown an error informing them of missing openapi version upon 404.
+Users of the `--output plaintext` flag who attempt to use it against a cluster for which OpenAPI v3 is not enabled will be shown an error informing them of missing openapi version upon 404.

+In Beta, if no output is specified, OpenAPIV3 will be tried first, and fallback to V2 if not available.
+In GA, the fallback will be removed (since all clusters in skew should publish V3 endpoint by then)

 Built-in templates supported by kubectl should aim to support at least one OpenAPI version which is GA for an apiserver version within the support window.